huijing/slides/75-devfestgt-2019/README.md

 - can specify subgrid in one dimension only, i.e. follow the parent grid only for row or column then specify own track size in other dimension
 - using the `subgrid` keyword in respective dimension
 - can also follow parent grid in one dimension, then let the browser generate implicit tracks for other dimension
-- although subgrids inherit 繼承 the line names from their parents, can also name subgrid lines
+- although subgrids inherit the line names from their parents, can also name subgrid lines
 - line numbers of the subgrid start from `1`, *refer to the example after toggling subgrid lines*

 ---